 1) Install the mental health screening tools on the AOC server.
 The Center for Court Research has IBM software that may be well suited for developing an online, user-friendly survey.
 While courts will likely only use one or the other tool, it is requested that both tools are available to all courts.

-a.
-The MAYSI-2 is available to the juvenile courts and has been approved by Dr. Tom Grisso to be installed on a server used and maintained by the courts.
-Attachment "MAYSI-2.pdf" is the instrument.
+- The MAYSI-2 is available to the juvenile courts and has been approved by Dr. Tom Grisso to be installed on a server used and maintained by the courts.
+Attachment 'MAYSI-2.pdf' is the instrument.

 2) Make auto scoring and reporting possible.